andykoswara/adme_tox/README.md

 ![](/Images/workflow.png)

 The input is a list of SMILEs.
 They have either been derived from their IUPAC names or molecular graphs.
-These SMILES are then encoded using two of five well-known methods, namely CDDD [[2](#2)] and RDKit [[3](#3)].
+These SMILES are then encoded using two of five well-known methods of molecular encoding, namely CDDD [[2](#2)] and RDKit+ECFP [[3](#3)].
 Other methods will be added in a later version for comparison.
 The ADME-Tox labels investigated here are non-toxicity (NonToxic) [[2](#2)], extreme toxicity (VeryToxic) [[2](#2)], drug liver injury (DILI) [[4](#4)], and microsomal clearance (MC) [[5](#5)].
 The random forest algorithm was the only machine learning (ML) algorithm considered here as it has proved to be very effective in learning classifications of data whose topology are island-like.
-This is true for many if not most ADMET-Tox indications, including the ones we consider as shown by their UMAP projection.
+This is true for many if not most ADME-Tox indications, including the ones we consider as shown by their UMAP projection.
 Other ML algorithms can nevertheless be readily incorporated within the scripts if desired.
 We utilize UMAP for topological visualization of the data but other visualization techniques will be tried upon in the near future.

 Before proceeding, please ensure that you have the correct dependencies for your python environment.